fblomqvi/librs/README.md

-If you need a Reed-Solomon library for production use that is optimized for one specific code, then the various C++ template libraries might be faster and/or better for that particular application.
+If you need a Reed-Solomon library for production use that is optimized for one specific code, then the various C++ template libraries might be faster and/or better suited for that particular application.

 INSTALLATION
 ------------